Through the Looking Glass: Life behind the knife.

 The London Borough of Waltham Forest is one of the most deprived boroughs in London having some areas with the highest deprivation in the UK.
 Young people participating in this project are likely to face barriers because of their poor socio-economic backgrounds and may have had direct lived experiences of knife crime.

-The project is endorsed and supported by experienced collaborators and advisors; award winning youth engagement Manager Jane Brueseke, Consultant Trauma Surgeon Mr Martin Griffiths who is National Clinical Director for Violence Reduction with NHS England and Dr Kay Leedham-Green, Research Fellow, Medical Education Research Unit, Imperial College London.
+The project is endorsed and supported by experienced collaborators and advisors; Iona McArdle FRSA, (Project Management), Carol Taylor Spedding BSc (Hons), PGCE (Safeguarding and Education), Styles (Life Experience and Young People), Dr Kay Leedham-Green, Research Fellow Medical Education (Evaluation), and Consultant Trauma Surgeon Mr Martin Griffiths who is National Clinical Director for Violence Reduction with NHS England.

 Mr Martin Griffiths Consultant Trauma Surgeon ‘We are really pleased to support the work that artist Emma Barnard is doing with young people around serious youth violence.
 Collaboration with a diverse range of communities and organisations is key to a successful violence reduction strategy.
 Being able to discuss the issue not just in a legislative or academic sense is really important in being able to share important messages and principles.
 We think Emma’s creative expression as seen by her previous work demonstrates how photography can carry some meaningful messages to help illustrate the problem of youth violence and knife crime in a different way’.